 Selected Works.

-These paintings form a single, continuous narrative cycle — The Dark Circle — an obsessive exploration of unmasking.
-At the precise moment of birth, rupture, or death, the protective masks we wear fall away, revealing the raw truth beneath: love and loss, betrayal and loyalty, desire and grief, and the quiet persistence of hope.
+These paintings form a single, continuous narrative cycle — — an obsessive exploration of unmasking.
+At moments of birth, rupture, or death, the masks we wear fall away, revealing love and loss, betrayal and loyalty, desire and grief, and the quiet persistence of hope.

-Painted over many years in near isolation, the works move between personal memory and mythological resonance.
-Each piece is both autobiography and universal story.
-Carbon captured from the atmosphere is ground into the pigments themselves — a literal darkening that carries its own redemption.
+Painted over many years, the works blend personal memory with universal questions of morality.
+Carbon captured from the atmosphere is ground into the pigments themselves — a literal darkening that carries redemption.

 Dark yet hopeful.